 PEPFAR contributes 10 percent of all program funds to mitigate the physical, emotional, and economic impacts of HIV/AIDS on children.
 We strengthen partner countries’ health and social welfare services and systems through a multi-sectoral approach that focuses on child protection, health and nutrition, education, household economic strengthening, social protection, and psychosocial care and support.

-Worldwide, over 13.4 million children are living without one or both parents due to AIDS.
+Worldwide, 12.2 million children are living without one or both parents due to AIDS.
 These children are more vulnerable to violence, abuse, exploitation, and neglect and are also more likely to engage in unsafe behaviors – increasing the risk of HIV infection.
-More than 80 percent of these children live in sub-Saharan Africa.

 Families, communities, and child welfare systems that are stable, caring, and strong are the best defenses against the effects of HIV/AIDS in the lives of children.
 PEPFAR supports child-centered, family-focused, community-based, and government-supported orphans and vulnerable children (OVC) programming that targets the full range of OVC needs at different developmental stages.
 Orphans and Vulnerable Children Fact Sheet»